Skip to main content

 Sensitive tickets and identity verification

-Voice Agent
+Voice agent

-If you’ve enabled the Voice Agent, HaloPSA is one of the supported PSAs for caller matching and ticket creation.
+If you’ve enabled the voice agent, HaloPSA is one of the supported PSAs for caller matching and ticket creation.
 The voice agent searches HaloPSA users as the caller speaks their name, creates a new ticket on the matched user’s client, and posts the call transcript as the first ticket note.

 Testing the end-to-end setup